amaliaroye/seides-client/NOTES.md

 - ~~Gifting items to NPCs increases your reputation level.
 A higher reputation level increases the chances NPCs will give you gifts)~~
 - ~~NPCs have gift preferences.
 If they get a gift that they like, the player's reputation increases more than if they got a gift they are neutral about, if they get a gift they dislike, the player's reputation decreases.~~
 - ~~Choose a player, start game, collect nodes on our Full stack developer road map?
 Maybe interactions throughout? 'networking'?~~
+I'm trying to make a game turn loop that will
+- make a get request for an npc
+- set the state of 'currentNpc' with the npc object from the server
+- display the currentnpc's request and options

+then after the user clicks an option,
+- display the corresponding npc reply
+- update the currentNpc's 'requestComplete' value
+- send patch request for the npc
+- update the game state's score
+- send patch request for game

+Next turn:
+- increase turn count
+- load next npc id in array
+- make get request
+- now we're back at the beginning!

+Woah what a coincidence!
+I spent a chunk of the weekend organizing my...life?
+Making to do lists organized by date and urgency and consolidating my pile of post-its and updating my calendar

+...and printing out the list of homework and project requirements I have to still complete
 ## 📝 User Stories
 ##### 🔒 AUTHENTICATION
   - A new user can sign-up with an email and password,